tawilkinson/docs/users/getting-started.md

 # Getting Started

+## How to use this bot

+This bot tracks your carboo footprint and dispalys a leaderboard of carbon footprints.
+This is done by first establishing your static Carbon Footprint(Yearly) and your Varibale footprint(Daily).
+These are then added up other the year which will give us your yearly footprint.
+This means you must input your Varibale footprint(Daily) every day.

 ## Inital Setup

 You first need to register your details with the bot do this by running `+setup`.
 By doing this you agree to our privacy policy.